a-inacio/edt-go/docs/getting-started.md

 ```

 The code above sets up an `Expirable`, using the `Builder` method, that will wait up to `10 seconds` to execute a task.
-The task is just an `Awaitable` (a simple Construct) that will return `42` after `5 seconds` ellapse.
+The task is just an `Awaitable` (a simple Construct) that will return `42` after `5 seconds` elapse.

-> 👉 Simpler Constructs will not offer a Builder method, simply because there would not be added value.
+> 👉 Simpler Constructs do not offer a Builder method, because there would not be added value with the extra verbosity.